amarsingh789/React-Learning/README.md

 ---

 ## 🎯 Goal
-To build a strong foundation in React and frontend development, gain confidence with real-world concepts like APIs, pagination, and state management, and move towards building **production-ready React applications**.
+To build a strong foundation in React and frontend development, gain confidence with real-world concepts like APIs, routing, pagination, and state management, and move towards building **production-ready React applications**.